 Of course, this is just a lighthearted example of a publisher using the concept of restricting the reading to promote a book.
 On a more serious note, banning books outright is still a very real issue in the United States.
 The case of the Harry Potter books is a relatively recent example.
 Many people, along with some religious organizations, called for a ban on the series, arguing that it would draw children to the occult.
 Besides, Harry Potter is a bad role model: he doesn’t listen to adults, he lies and gets into trouble.
 According to the American Library Association, Harry Potter books are one of the most banned books in America, given that they are so often officially targeted.
 Yet, the series remains among the most popular with American children.

-The annual Banned Books Week will be held in the US from September 22-28, 2019.
 I spoke with several American parents to learn what they think about banning children’s books.
 We discussed the same questions: Is it worth banning books and if so, why?
 Are some books dangerous?
 Most importantly, who should decide what our children read?

 Director of a university library, father of two grown daughters who were home-schooled as children